dhirajdafouti/GitSearchApp/README.md

 * [Google Developers Console](https://console.developers.google.com/)

 ## 🚀 Features & Suggested Workflow
-- Get list of latest repositories based on search.
+- Get list of latest repositories based on search.(Screen 1)
-- Get details of all the repositories search once click on the item in the list.(Screen 1)
+- Get details of any specific repository .On clicking on the item in the list.(Screen 2)
-- Get specfic data of any repository owner user.
-(Screen 2)
-- User the User details on Web Browser.(Screen 3)
+- User details on Web Browser.(Screen 3)
 - Clean MVVM Architecture.